drobsonaraujo/bonero/src/device_trezor/README.md

 sudo make install
 ```

-If Monero is compiled with C++14, Protobuf v21 is the latest compatible protobuf version for C++ 14.
+If Bonero is compiled with C++14, Protobuf v21 is the latest compatible protobuf version for C++ 14.
-If you want to compile Monero with Trezor support with C++14, please make sure the Protobuf v21 is installed.
+If you want to compile Bonero with Trezor support with C++14, please make sure the Protobuf v21 is installed.

 More about this limitation: [PR #8752](https://github.com/monero-project/monero/pull/8752),
 [1](https://github.com/monero-project/monero/pull/8752#discussion_r1246174755), [2](https://github.com/monero-project/monero/pull/8752#discussion_r1246480393)